-The "I" designation is entered into the student information system by the Registrar's Office once the completed paperwork is completed and turned in to Student Central or a Student Support Coordinator and forwarded to the Registrar's Office.
-The "I" will be changed to the agreed upon grade if the specified deadline is not met or notice is sent to the Registrar's Office of the completion of the work as indicated by a final grade.
+The "I" designation is entered into the student information system by the Office of Student Registration and Records once the completed paperwork is completed and turned in to Student Central or a Student Support Coordinator and forwarded to the Office of Student Registration and Records.
+The "I" will be changed to the agreed upon grade if the specified deadline is not met or notice is sent to the Office of Student Registration and Records of the completion of the work as indicated by a final grade.